3177505/archive/README.md

 Since the visitor is seing only one picture I also coded one more website which is more like overview of **his digital ashes.**

+In the background you can hear singing siskin since Nettlau was so in love with this bird.

 ### Aims

 The aim is to spread the information to be able to scatter him.
 Same as the ash, the library is formed by **small fragments**, which doesn't mean so much separately, but together it's one whole - his identity.
 Reconstruction of a person from small pieces of information or visuals.